peterbe/howsmywifi/README.md

     ./node_modules/.bin/howsmywifi

-That will give you, after a couple of seconds, a speed value
+That will give you, after a couple of seconds, a speed value.
+The more interesting thing is to run it repeatedly so a moving average can tell you what your speed is:

+    ./node_modules/.bin/howsmywifi --loop

+Check out the other options with:

+    ./node_modules/.bin/howsmywifi --help

 What Does It Look Like?